Outstanding spring tufa, travertine and other formations around the world

 - Waimangu geothermal area – New Zealand, Bay of Plenty.
 Geothermal area, created by Mount Taravera eruption in 1886.
 Area contains many interesting features including Warbrick Terraces and Marble Terraces – sinter terraces in the process of formation.

-- Agua Azul Falls – Mexico, Chiapas.
+- Agua Azul Waterfalls – Mexico, Chiapas.
 Chain of more than 500 powerful, beautiful waterfalls located in rainforest.
 The water of the falls has a bright blue color and is rich with lime.
 Lime is sedimented along the way of the falls, creating unusual natural sculptures and encasings for trees and other objects.

 - Barra Honda rimstone formations – Costa Rica, Guanacaste.
 Lime rich streams from the Terciopelo Cave here have formed amazing rimstone formations on the west slope of Barra Honda mountain.